matthew-scherf/Empirical-Non-Duality/docs/uos_user_manual.md

 ### 1.1 Purpose

 The **Unique Ontic Substrate (UOS)** project unites a formally verified metaphysical theory with an empirical, trainable AI model.
-The goal is to demonstrate that a **non-dual ontology**—in which awareness (Ω) is not an acting agent but the silent ground of relational phenomena (φ)—can be implemented, trained, and empirically verified.
+The goal is to demonstrate that a non-dual ontology in which awareness (Ω) is not an acting agent but the silent ground of relational phenomena (φ) can be implemented, trained, and empirically verified.

 ### 1.2 Core claim

-> Reality can be modeled as relational, not causal: appearances condition each other within an attributeless substrate.
+> Reality can be modeled as relational, not causal, as appearances condition each other within an attributeless substrate.
 The UOS framework expresses this structure formally (in Isabelle/HOL) and computationally (in PyTorch).

 ### 1.3 Components